 Of course, this is a lot more complicated than it appears.
 You need to think carefully about how big your freezer is, how often you run it, whether it has a Variable Speed compressor or a conventional On/Off variant, and how often you clean it.
 All of this is going to impact the average price of running a freezer.

-Are you ready to learn more about the average price of a freezer?
+Are you ready to learn more about the average cost to run a freezer?
 Take a look at some important points below!

 A Small Chest Freezer

 The first option you might have for a freezer is called a small chest freezer.
 This is a freezer that usually sits on the counter.
 Instead of the freezer taking up an entire spot in your kitchen, you will probably simply put the freezer on the counter.
 Then, you will put a few items inside the freezer.

 Even though this freezer is not necessarily the largest option, it is a cost-effective choice if you are not going to be freezing a lot of products.
 On the other hand, if you have a lot of food you have to put in the freezer, a small chest freezer is probably not going to be big enough.

 On average, a small chest freezer will use approximately 215 kilowatt-hours of electricity every year.
 This is assuming the freezer is plugged in throughout the entire year.
 Even though the price of electricity can vary depending on where you are located, this should cost slightly less than $30 per year to run.